stran9682/frankmocap-blender-addon/README.md

 + 20240206:
   + Add support for UV map 2023 version and corresponding female/male sample textures
   + UV map 2023 is new default
++ 20240404:
+  + Add option to export shape values to .npz

 ## Contact
 + smplx-blender@tue.mpg.de